ncg777/MyLilRAG/README.md

 # MyLilRAG

-MyLilRAG is a simple Java application that utilizes retrieval-augmented generation (RAG) techniques to assist users by retrieving relevant information from both internal knowledge bases (embedding store) and real-time web search capabilities.
-It features a user-friendly graphical interface where users can input queries and receive responses based on a combination of stored knowledge and live web data.
+MyLilRAG is a Java application that utilizes retrieval-augmented generation (RAG) techniques to assist users by retrieving relevant information from both internal knowledge bases (embedding store).

 ## Features